dochy-ksti/docchi/readme.md

-Dochy is a diff-based data management language to implement unlimited undo, auto-save for games, and cloud-apps which needs to retain every change.
+Docchi is a diff-based data management language to implement unlimited undo, auto-save for games, and cloud-apps which needs to retain every change.

 *[User's Manual](https://github.com/dochy-ksti/dochy/blob/master/dochy_manual/manual/index.md)

-Dochy is a language, so [the API documentation](https://docs.rs/dochy/) is not very good to learn.
+Docchi is a language, so [the API documentation](https://docs.rs/dochy/) is not very good to learn.
 You may want to read [User's Manual](https://github.com/dochy-ksti/dochy/blob/master/dochy_manual/manual/index.md).

 *Demonstration